Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Is the notion of interaction physical?

 Our discussion shows that the notion of interaction depends on symmetry.
 For example, when we consider a system of two particles which from the point of view of dS symmetry are free (since they are described by a tensor product of IRs), from the point of view of our experience based on Galilei or Poincare symmetries they are not free since their relative acceleration is not zero.
 This poses a question whether not only dS antigravity but other interactions are in fact not interactions but effective interactions emerging when a higher symmetry is treated in terms of a lower one.

 In particular, is it possible that quantum symmetry is such that on classical level the relative acceleration of two free particles is described by the same expression as that given by the Newton gravitational law and corrections to it?
 This possibility has been first discussed in Ref. \cite{lev3}.
 It is clear that this possibility is not in mainstream according to which gravity is a manifestation of the graviton exchange.
-We will not discuss whether or not the results on binary pulsars can be treated as a strong indirect indication of the existence of gravitons and why gravitons have not been experimentally detected yet.
 We believe that until the nature of gravity has been unambiguously understood, different possibilities should be investigated.
-We believe that a very strong argument in favor of our approach is as follows.
+A very strong argument in favor of our approach is as follows.
 In contrast to theories based on Poincare and AdS symmetries, in the dS case the spectrum of the free mass operator is not bounded below by $(m_1+m_2)$.
-As a consequence, it is not a problem to indicate states where the mean value of the mass operator has an additional contribution $-Gm_1m_2/r$ with possible corrections (here $G$ is the gravitational constant).
-A problem is to understand reasons why macroscopic bodies have such wave functions.
+As a consequence, it is not a problem to indicate states where the mean value of the mass operator has an additional contribution $-Gm_1m_2/r$ with possible corrections.
+A problem is to understand reasons why macroscopic bodies have such WFs.

 If we accept dS symmetry then the first step is to investigate the structure of dS invariant theory from the point of view of IRs of the dS algebra.
 This problem is discussed in Refs. \cite{lev1a,jpa1,symm1401}.
-In Ref. \cite{lev3} we discussed a possibility that gravity is simply a manifestation of the fact that fundamental quantum theory should be based not on complex numbers but on a Galois field with a large characteristic $p$ which is a fundamental constant defining the laws of physics in our Universe.
-This approach to quantum theory, which we call GFQT, has been discussed in Refs. \cite{lev4,complex,symm1810} and other publications.
+In Ref. \cite{lev3} we discussed a possibility that gravity is simply a manifestation of the fact that fundamental quantum theory should be based not on complex numbers but on a Galois field with a large characteristic $p$ which is a parameter defining the laws of physics in our Universe.
+This approach has been discussed in Refs. \cite{lev4,tmf,complex,symm1810} and other publications.
 In Refs. \cite{levgr,physessay} we discussed additional arguments in favor of our hypothesis about gravity.
-We believe that the results of the present paper give strong indications that our hypothesis is correct.
-Before proceeding to the derivation of the results, we would like to discuss a general structure of fundamental quantum theory.
+We believe that the results of the present work give strong indications that our hypothesis is correct.